mkm29/stockula/docs/registry-pattern.md

 1. **Validation Framework**: Standardized validation for all repositories

-1. **Migration Tools**: Automated migration for repository schema changes
+1. **Schema Tools**: Automated tools for repository schema management